hairyf/overlastic/docs/guide/getting-started.md

 # What is overlays?

-overlays is a unified plugin for building overlays that allows the creation of callback (imperative) methods and the use of Template/JSX (declarative) in Vue Template or React Jsx.
+Overlastic is a unified plugin for building overlays that allows the creation of callback (imperative) methods and the use of Template/JSX (declarative) in Vue Template or React Jsx.

 ###### Features

 - 💫 Simplify the create message or dialog and call your UI as a promise
 - 🧩 Integration and customization of existing component libraries
 - 🦾 provide secure type prompts for each constructor
-- 🌟 Highly stable with **99.54%** unit test coverage
 - ➿ Supports component inheritance of global application context

 ## Packages